LanaSina/LanaSina.github.io/index.md

 <img src="homepage.png" width="400">

-I am also trying to federate scientists around new lab management practices: https://innovationsciorgs.com/

-### Weird plants

-I like recording weird behavior in plants.

-### Cooking

-I like food science and am working on a Cuisine Cultures simulator; I also wrote a measureless bread recipe that took me 6 months to perfect: https://github.com/LanaSina/feeling_bread
+Lately I have been thinking of pivoting to content augmentation based on fediverse posts (https://lanasina.github.io/FederatedMimosa/) and playing with Myst formatting (https://lanasina.github.io/mystmosa/paper).

 ## Who am I?

+I am a French researcher living in Kyoto with my dog.
-I research learning, predictive systems, and [Artificial Perception](https://sites.google.com/view/artificialperception/home).
+I research the principles of the evoluton of life, learning, predictive systems, and [Artificial Perception](https://sites.google.com/view/artificialperception/home).
 I give talks on Artificial Life, Open Ended Evolution, Purposeful Failure, and Predictive Coding.

 I am interested in changing science culture and sanitizing science practices (read about Mimosa Open Collaboration [here](https://openmimosablog.wordpress.com/), and contact me to access the beta).
 Find my Artificial Life talks [here](https://youtube.com/playlist?list=PLYuu1RcSnrYRS5HJNivMQDvaQQq0E7J5G), for general audiences or more specific communities.

-I am an associate researcher (and founding member) of Sony Computer Science Labs' new [Kyoto Lab](https://www.sonycsl.co.jp/kyoto/).
-I am also the Research Chair of the [International Society for ALife's](http://www.alife.org/about-isal) board of directors, a member of ISAL's DEI committee, an associate editor of the Journal of Artificial Life, and a member of eLife (not related to ALife!)
+I am an associate researcher (and founding member) of Sony Computer Science Labs' new [Kyoto Lab](https://www.sonycsl.co.jp/kyoto/) and an associate professor at the [National Institute for Basic Biology](http://www.nibb.ac.jp/en/) in Japan.
+I am also the Research Chair of the [International Society for ALife's](http://www.alife.org/about-isal) board of directors, a member of ISAL's DEI committee, and a member of eLife (not related to ALife!)
 [Early Career Advisory Group](https://elifesciences.org/inside-elife/be26bd40/early-career-advisory-group-election-results-2021).

-You can read about my career path on my [CV](lana_cv.pdf) (tl;dr: I went to Engineering School in France then moved to Japan where I got my Master's and PhD.
+You can read about my career path on my [CV (2023)](lana_cv.pdf) (tl;dr: I went to Engineering School in France then moved to Japan where I got my Master's and PhD.
 I used to speak ~9 languages and can do just about anything that involves programming.
 Sometimes I get awards for scientific work or non scientific work.
 My favorite scientist is [Frans De Waal](https://en.wikipedia.org/wiki/Frans_de_Waal).
 I like food.)

 ## Follow me

-Message me on Twitter [@sina_lana](https://twitter.com/sina_lana) Keep up with the ALife community through the [newsletter](https://alife.org/newsletter-october-2021/) (every 2 months) or the [ALife Papers](https://twitter.com/AlifePapers) twitter account
+Message me on Twitter [@sina_lana](https://twitter.com/sina_lana) if it hasn't collapsed; otherwise find me on [Bluesky](https://bsky.app/profile/sinalana.bsky.social) or [Mastodon](https://mstdn.science/@lana).
+Keep up with the ALife community through the [newsletter]([https://alife.org/newsletter-october-2021/](https://alife-newsletter.github.io/Newsletter/)) (every 2 months) or the [ALife Papers](https://twitter.com/AlifePapers) twitter account.

 ## Read me